1jour1vin

 expressive

-"A Viognier crafted with finesse and beautiful energy!"
+"A Viognier crafted with great finesse and wonderful vibrancy!"

-This 100% Viognier, harvested at the beginning of ripeness, is then aged for six months in amphorae and demi-muids.
-With beautiful aromatic and mineral freshness, the wine presents aromas of white peach and citrus fruits.
-The palate is beautifully balanced, oscillating between the roundness of the fruit and freshness.
+This 100% Viognier, harvested at the early stage of ripeness, is then aged for 6 months in amphorae and demi-muids.
+With lovely aromatic and mineral freshness, the wine offers aromas of white peach and citrus.
+The palate is beautifully balanced, oscillating between the roundness of the fruit and its freshness.

 Buy your Selve wines at the best price in a private sale!